KeyboardWorks/spring-validation/README.md

 ## Create Annotation

-After we create the validator class, we need to create annotation class which will be tagged the field that want to validate.
+After we create the validator class, we need to create annotation class which will be tagged the field that we want to validate.
 In annotation class we must add @Constraint to tell the validator, that this annotation has to be validated.
 ValidatedBy field is used by validator to validate the value.